merative/acd-containers/src/pages/configeditor/download_docker.md

 Edit `/etc/httpd/conf.d/auth_openidc.conf` as root.
 For example, `sudo vi /etc/httpd/conf.d/auth_openidc.conf`.

-In that file add these lines to the top:
+In that file, add these lines to the top:

 ```
 OIDCRedirectURI https://<your host>/services/redirect_uri